InstaPy/instapy-docker/README.md

 <br>`git clone https://github.com/InstaPy/instapy-docker.git`
 * Change your directory to docker-compose
 <br>`cd docker-compose`
+* If you previously ran `InstaPy` the classical way you have to move `InstaPy` logs folder, which is by default saved in your home directory `~/InstaPy`, into the current folder otherwise you will loose all your previous data
+<br>`mv ~/InstaPy .`
 * Copy the quickstart example file to get started
 <br>`cp -a docker_quickstart.py.example docker_quickstart.py`
 * Edit the file `docker_quicktart.py` to personalize how InstaPy will interact.
 All functions are the same than the classic installation mode.
 If you are **new** to InstaPy, **we strongly suggest to have a look to InstaPy documentation** to fully understand this file and how to modify it.
 Keep in mind all InstaPy functions should start with `bot.` when running with Docker.